jeroendv/workshopLp/test/test3/Readme.md

 same though.
 So they are both optimal solutions from the solvers point of view.

 ## Conclusion

-A high level language like gnu MathPog allows easy modelling of a problem.
-Allowing the user to focus on the model itself without being affected by practical considerations.
-A pre-process step then has the task of transforming that easy to understand human model into a model that is easy to solve by a computer.
+A high level language like gnu MathPog allows easy modelling of a problem making abstraction of practical considerations related to solving the constructed model.
+A pre-process step has the task of transforming that easy to understand human model into a model that is easy to solve by a computer.
+Removing the burden of optimization from the modeller.

+The pre-process step is very important.
+It is capable of significant problem reductions using algebraic reduction techniques.
+It might however fall short though in some situations failing to detect certain optimization opportunities which are obvious to the user from it high level perspective, but not to the pre-processor form an algebraic perspective.

 The relation between model constraints and computation time is very complex.
-Few constraints might be the origin of most computation time.
+As illustrated few constraints might be the origin of most computation time.
+Hence there might be an acceptable trade-of between manual optimizations and increased model complexity.

  vim: fo=awqn